sony/flutter-embedded-linux/README.md

 ### Debugging
 You can do debugging Flutter apps.
 Please see: [How to debug Flutter apps](./DEBUGGING.md)

-## 5. Settings of weston.ini file (Only when you use Weston desktop-shell)
+## 5. Settings of weston.ini file (Only when using Weston desktop-shell)

 Sets the following parameters when this embedder works as a desktop-shell on Weston.
 Sample file can be found [examples/config/weston.ini](./examples/config/weston.ini).
 See also `man weston.ini`.